-How Do I Prepare for My Shed?
+How Do I Prepare for My Shed

 Site preparation: How level is your shed site?
-Your finished site needs to be level for proper installation of your shed.
+Your finished site needs to be level for the proper installation of your shed.
 Remember that even if your site looks level it may actually have quite a bit of slope, so checking it with an accurate level is always a good idea.

-What type of foundation: Our sheds floors are built on top of pressure treated 4′ x 4′ timbers made for ground contact, but we highly recommended setting them on a foundation besides dirt.
-A bed of gravel is an ideal, and the most widely used foundation.
+What type of foundation: Our sheds floors are built on top of pressure-treated 4′ x 4′ timbers made for ground contact, but we highly recommended setting them on a foundation besides dirt.
+A bed of gravel is ideal, and the most widely used foundation.
 3″ to 6″ inches of road rock or smaller make an ideal shed pad, especially if your ground is not level.
 This allows you to use the gravel to make it perfectly level.
 If you are going to have more than 3 or 4 inches of gravel you may want to consider building a perimeter with treated timbers to keep your gravel in place.
 If you don’t build a perimeter it is always good to have an extra foot of gravel all around.
-Example, if your shed is 10′ x 12′ then a gravel pad that is 12′ x 14′ is ideal.
+For example, if your shed is 10′ x 12′ then a gravel pad that is 12′ x 14′ is ideal.

 Another option that will work but is not as highly recommended is laying down concrete blocks for each individual runner.
-You can consult the runner diagram provided below for proper spacing of your blocks.
+You can consult the runner diagram provided below for the proper spacing of your blocks.
 This is an end view of the runners (runner diagram) which will be running the full length of your shed.
-Number of blocks will vary with the length of the shed so we can advise you as to how many you will need.
+The number of blocks will vary with the length of the shed so we can advise you as to how many you will need.
 If your site is more than 4 or 5 inches off level it is always best to have some dirt excavated before laying any blocks down.